Lyon’s Fancy Food Court

 Our local wine expert Caroline Conner takes you through the hotly anticipated Food Traboule

-After a long time in the works and some very dramatic restoration of one of the Old Town’s most famous traboules, the Food Traboule opened on Wednesday, January 15th, 2020.
+After a long time in the works and some very dramatic restoration of one of the Old Town’s most famous traboules, the Food Traboule opened in January 2020.
 Sure to be one of Lyon’s must visit spots, this project shows off what the Lyon restaurant scene is all about.

-Whatever my expectations were, this place blew them out of the water.
+Whatever your expectations are, this place blew them out of the water.

 An Upscale Food Court in Lyon